Helping Aging Friends

 I first learned of the situation on my visit to the Northwest–understood from my brother that the caregiver sister said she didn’t think she “could take any more.”
 In trying to get her mobility-challenged sister from the wheel chair to the car the week before, she and her brother had fallen and suffered bruises.
 She was exhausted.
 And that was before her brother’s probable cancer diagnosis.
-So I complied with my brother’s first request last week.
-He gave me the sister’s number and I phoned–trying not be intrusive.
-Continue reading
+So last week I complied with my brother’s first request that I speak with the caregiver sister..
+He gave me her number and I phoned–trying not to be intrusive.